iisys-hof/map-matching-2/data/floating-car-data/README.md

 the `points.csv` csv file, and \
 the `ground_truth.csv` csv file.

-Additionally, we provide the anonymized `points_anonymized.csv` raw Floating Car Data (FCD) file with permission from [Map and Route GmbH & Co.
+Additionally, we provide the anonymized `points_anonymized.csv` raw FCD file with permission from [Map and Route GmbH & Co.
 KG](https://www.mapandroute.de/) for further testing purposes. \
 The `points.csv` file from the data set above is a subset for that we provide hand-corrected results with the `ground_truth.csv` file.